Key takeaways

 It might even backfire on you.

-But let’s be very clear: We’re talking about plain, still water, and even still, it’s not a magical solution.
+But let’s be very clear: That research is talking about plain, still water without any salt, and even still, it’s not a magical solution.
 Rather, calorie-free H2O can be a helpful component alongside healthy eating and regular exercise.

 “Most likely, the only beneficiaries of this 'trick' would be athletes who sweat a lot, or people in outdoor or physically demanding professions who sweat a lot,” Dr. Childress says.